Abarim Publications' online Biblical Greek Dictionary

 In a temporal sense, our word reflects arriving at a certain point in time, and can hence be translated with "up to" or "until".
 As such, it may also be used to describe the final result of a process (bind them into bundles, Matthew 13:30) or the upper limit of a clause or condition (guilty as hell, Matthew 5:22).

-The neutral form of our word gives rise to the following Biblical derivations:
+This numeral occurs an impressive 347 times in the New Testament, see full concordance, and the neutral form of it gives rise to the following Biblical derivations:

 - The noun ενοτης (henotes), meaning oneness or unity (Ephesians 4:3 and 4:13 only).